Mixing Design Styles in a home is very challenging, even for some design professionals.

-There are wonderful fabrics and materials available today that enable designers to design spaces that perform well for families with children and that still feel like beautiful grown up spaces.
+There are wonderful fabrics and materials available today that enable designers to design spaces that perform well for families with children and that still feels like beautiful grown-up spaces.

 Mixing Design Styles and balancing the fireplace perfectly, Erin added twin metal and leather chairs and suspended an industrial looking brass-trimmed light above which pleased the husband and which offset the beautiful but traditional green sofas that the wife loved.

 The lower level was designed as a special getaway for this kids.

 A graffiti mural dominates the play room, the owners had found a high school artist and turn him loose in the room.
 Sliding barn doors painted a lively blue, accent the color scheme.